phirrehan/Piano/README.md

 ## Run Binary

 After successful compilation, execute the `main` binary in `build/bin/main` directory.
 Using command line, this can be done with `./build/bin/main` or `.\build\bin\main` for Linux/MacOS and Windows respectively.

 # Sound

-The piano uses a sound (placed in `assets/Sounds` folder) for producing the sound of different notes.
+The piano uses a singular sound (placed in `assets/Sounds`) for producing the sound of different notes.
 By default, this sound is set to `Acoustic.mp3`.
-It can be changed to `Music Box.mp3` or `Cat.mp3` for different sounds.
-This can be done by opening `main.cpp` on any text editor or an IDE and modifying the string in constructor of buffer.
-It is located below the header files(at line 5).
+It can be easily changed by editing `buffer`, a global variable in `src/main.cpp`.

 ## Brief Music Theory